 My Fav’ TED Talks About Work

 And now, here are the ones you’ve got to see.
-I’m confident you’ll feel inspired and I bet you’ll even insist others go watch.
+I think you’ll feel inspired and maybe you’ll even insist others go watch.
 These lessons are all relevant to your work success, and actually, relevant to a fulfilling life as a whole.

 I realize it would take a while to watch them all, but I hope you’ll bookmark this page for when you’re hungry for inspiration.
 Or subscribe to the TED podcast and grab these to watch for whenever it works.